SamoProgrammer/FastPress/README.md

-# Mohammad Mohammadi
+# Fast Press

-## PROJECT STATUS : Fully Completed.
+## easy install wodpress with docker with extra Load Balancing and Speed Optimization

 ## how to use project :